11 Perfect Bedtime Snacks That Will Help You Sleep Better –

-Cottage cheese is considered as one of the best bedtime snacks to enjoy.
+Cottage cheese is considered one of the best bedtime snacks to enjoy.
 It contains the sleep-inducing chemical tryptophan that makes you fall asleep.

 Turkey also contains vitamin B12 which plays a vital role in the production of melatonin.
 Melatonin also called the “sleep hormone” is responsible for giving you a good night’s sleep.